This blog may contain affiliate links. Read our disclosure policy for more info.

 Shopping around at the station (there are only a few booths) can save you a lot of money.
 The most expensive bus was $170 BOB ($25 USD) and the cheapest was $100 BOB ($14.50 USD)!

 3. Stay the night in Corumba

 Corumba is the city in Brazil closest to the Bolivian border.
 I would recommend spending the night here as the border is only open during the day and you won’t want to get stuck at the Bolivian border town for a night (for safety reasons.)

 There are not a ton of options for places to stay in Corumba, but here are some of the best options:

 - Pousada 4 Cantos – (low budget) We stayed here.
 This is a very simple, family-run hotel.
 It isn’t anything special but is comfortable and located only a couple of minute’s walk from the bus station.
-Expect to pay about R$50 per person for a dorm or R$100 for a double room.
+Expect to pay about $138 BOB ($20 USD) for a double room.

 - Hostel Dom Alberto – (mid-range budget) For $317 BOB ($46 USD) you can get a standard suite room for two people while a dorm bed only costs $124 BOB ($18 USD).
 This hotel has a lot of character in the building and is located right in town.
 It has a pool, bar, and a shared lounge, plus, it includes breakfast!

 - Santa Mônica Palace Hotel – (high budget) The centrally located hotel is perfect if you are looking for something a little nicer.
 There is a pool and waterslide on site and all rooms have air conditioning.
 Expect to pay about $359 BOB ($52 USD) for a double room including a buffet breakfast.

 4. Cross the border

 Wake up early and grab a taxi to the border.
 The border opening times seem to vary and nobody really knows when it opens exactly so I would suggest heading there around 8:30 to be at the border for around 9 am.
 It is better to arrive earlier rather than later as the lines on the Bolivian side are infamous for being long!